rust-embedded/rust-raspberrypi-OS-tutorials/16_virtual_mem_part4_higher_half_kernel/README.md

      // This line will be printed as the test header. println!("Testing synchronous exception handling by causing a page fault");

--    println!("Writing beyond mapped area to address 9 GiB...");
+-    info!("Writing beyond mapped area to address 9 GiB...");
 -    let big_addr: u64 = 9 * 1024 * 1024 * 1024;
-+    println!("Writing to bottom of address space to address 1 GiB...");
++    info!("Writing to bottom of address space to address 1 GiB...");
 +    let big_addr: u64 = 1 * 1024 * 1024 * 1024;
      core::ptr::read_volatile(big_addr as *mut u64);